 - 1. Any person wishing to form a supervisory relationship in conformance with these Rules shall file with the Board a form as required by the Board. - 2.
-The form shall be signed by the primary physician supervisor and the physician assistant or assistants for whom the physician intends to be the primary physician supervisor.

-- 3. Except as provided by Board waiver, no primary physician supervisor shall be a primary physician supervisor for more than four specific, individual physician assistants. - 4.
-Except as provided by Board waiver, the names of no more than four individual physician assistants shall appear on the form in compliance with this Section of these Rules. - 5.
-The supervisory relationship acknowledged in the form shall be deemed to continue for purposes of these Rules until specifically rescinded by either the physician assistant or the primary physician supervisor in writing.
+The form shall be signed by the primary supervising physician and the physician assistant or assistants for whom the physician intends to be the primary supervising physician. - 3.
+No primary supervising physician shall be a primary supervising physician for more than eight specific, individual physician assistants. - 4.
+The names of no more than eight individual physician assistants shall appear on the form in compliance with this Section of these Rules. - 5.
+The supervisory relationship acknowledged in the form shall be deemed to continue for purposes of these Rules until specifically rescinded by either the physician assistant or the primary supervising physician in writing.